 The European Union is taking a leading role in this transition by introducing the EU Taxonomy Regulation.
 It is the first time that a legal document provides a standard and global definition of sustainable economic activities and aims to prevent greenwashing.
 The Taxonomy regulation is affecting investors and businesses in the EU and beyond its borders - making it critical for financial institutions and companies to align their activities.

 The clock is ticking!
 Start complying with the EU Taxonomy Regulation with Plan A. We offer innovative tools for ESG reporting and assessments while reducing companies’ carbon footprint, per scope.
-Book a demo now, our team will come back to you shortly.
+Book a demo now to start complying with the EU Taxonomy.